nizamphoenix/DataEngineering/README.md

    - Cloud SQL(beta)
 The supported file formats are Avro,CSV,JSON(newline delimited only),ORC,Parquet.
 Few limitations are, we cannot reference an external data source in a wildcard table query; query results are not cached; Bigtable option is available in certain regions only.
-Also, if the BigQuery dataset that is created as a **reference** is in a regional location, the Cloud Storage bucket/BigTable containing the data to be queried must be in a regional bucket in the same location, likewise for multi regional buckets; however, this doesn't apply to Google drive.
+Also, if the BigQuery dataset that is created as a **reference** is in a regional location, the Cloud Storage bucket/BigTable containing the data to be queried **must** be in a regional bucket in the same location, likewise for multi regional buckets; however, this doesn't apply to Google drive.
+It is sensible to relocate BigQuery dataset rather than the federated source.